Z Nation: Home media

+Netflix acquired the worldwide distribution rights in 2015 with all 5 seasons available until the shows removal; On January 27, 2023 for Netflix US, November 20, 2024 for Netflix UK, and January 31, 2025 for Netflix Japan.

 Reception

 The first season of Z Nation received mixed reviews from professional television critics.
 Its aggregate score on Metacritic is 48 out of 100 based on reviews from 11 critics.
 Rotten Tomatoes gave the show a rating of 45%, based on reviews from 20 critics, with the site's consensus stating "Although it's hampered by an overcrowded narrative, Z Nation manages to muster up some fun scares without taking itself too seriously."

 Chris Carabott of IGN noted that the show "continues to set itself apart in campy and inventive ways."
 Brian Moylan of The Guardian called Z Nation scary "in the same vague way as that talking green blob is in the Mucinex commercials" and concluded that viewers would hate all the characters, but that "Citizen Z (DJ Qualls) is especially horrible."
 Merrill Barr of Forbes magazine said the show had a high entertainment value.

 In its first season, Z Nation averaged 1.42 million viewers per episode, including a .48 rating in the 18- to 49-year-old demographic.